 We are cognizant of the need to visit colleges, particularly while students are on campus, but we also know that the most important single factor determining college acceptance is academic performance.
-Given the restrictions caused by COVID-19, it is to be expected that college visits will be done virtually in many instances.
 If travel is allowed, while your son may only miss a few days, if each of the 16 students in each classroom did this, minimal academic progress would occur.
 Our compromise is to allow two days away from school for college visits during the senior year.\